BasileBron/Linear-Algebra/README.md

 ### Basic Concept
 #### Linear dependency
 ##### Linear dependent
-A linearly dependent vector can be a combination of other vector of the set.
+A linearly dependent vector can be a combination of other vector of the set. simply meaning that these vector are on the same "line/direction".

 **i.g** the set of vectors **[1,2] [3,2] [2,1]** is linearly dependent because we have 3 vector in two dimension and none of them are collinear or null. which means that you can already represent any point in the two dimension by using a combination of only two vector of this set.